ibansadowski/angela/On SP1’s Precompiles.md

 ### Introduction

 With two lines of code, developers can reduce the cycle cost of verifiable compute by at least 77% and cut execution time by 59%.
-All thanks to SP1's precompiles.
+This is all thanks to SP1's precompiles.
 And it costs pennies on the new Prover Network.

 SP1’s precompiles deliver critical improvements to zk development.
 They offer the optimal middle ground between custom circuits and general-purpose zkVMs, combining safety and efficiency to improve the developer experience.